 Agnisara Dhauti (Agni = Fire, Sara = Cascade, Dhauti = Purification)

-Agnisara Dhauti strengthens your uddiyana bandha, purifies your 3rd chakra, stimulates our digestive fire, and eliminates constipation.
+Agnisara Dhauti strengthens your connection to uddiyana bandha, purifies your 3rd chakra, stimulates our digestive fire, and eliminates constipation.

 Ashvini means horse, the posture is named after a horse since the horse does this gesture after going to the bathroom.

-Ashvini mudra strengthens the pelvic floor, improves mula bandha and pushes prana upward slowing down the aging process.
+Ashvini mudra strengthens the pelvic floor, improves our connection to mula bandha and pushes prana upward, slowing down the aging process.
 This mudra can also be used to heal problems such as hemorrhoids and constipation.